St. Xavier High School (Ohio): Student publicationsThe Blueprint, the school's student-run paper, is published monthly. Until 2007, The Blueprint was a member of the National Scholastic Press Association. It replaced the Xavier Prep, which was published until at least the 1940s. The Blueprint does not currently offer an online version. Additionally, St. Xavier is undergoing an initiative to organize and archive old editions of The Blueprint dating back into the 20th century. Currently, the paper averages about 28 pages of full-color articles with a unique cover graphic and "Backside" six times a year. Traditionally, the paper is helmed by a faculty moderator, two editors-in-chief, and two editors per each section. The sections included in the paper are Viewpoints, Arts & Entertainment, News, Sports, Student Life, and the Backside. St. X Sports was a section until the fall of 2024, where it was absorbed into the Sports section. The paper is edited in the Blueprint Office located within the school.

-The school's other two student publications are X-Ray, the annual yearbook, and Xpressions, a student literary magazine founded in 1964.
+The school's other two student publications are X-Ray, the annual yearbook, and Expressions, a student literary magazine founded in 1964 that publishes works of fiction and artwork made by students.

 Other clubs

 The St. Xavier Quiz Team, a member of the Greater Cincinnati Academic League (GCAL), has participated in many statewide tournaments under the direction of "Uncle" John F. Hussong, English teacher from 1964 to 2014, and history teacher Ron Weisbrod.
 The team made three runner-up finishes in the televised It's Academic Super Bowl championship in 1979, 1980, and 1981.
 The team won its first state championship in 1997, advancing to quarterfinals in the national Panasonic Academic Challenge.
 It made two runner-up finishes in the early 1990s and in 2001, losing to Beavercreek High School.

 Notable people

-Notable alumni

 St. Xavier collectively refers to its graduates as the "Long Blue Line", after the school colors and the blue attire worn at graduation.
 The school's living graduates number over 18,000, as of 2013.
 Many St. Xavier alumni are well-known figures in the Cincinnati area, and many others have gained recognition nationally and abroad as well.
-The following list includes those who completed the high school program at St. Xavier College between 1869 and 1934:
+Student-athletes from St. Xavier have gone on to win the Super Bowl, compete in the Olympics, and coach college and professional sports teams.
+Several graduates have served as state legislators and members of Congress.
+Alumni have appeared on Broadway and toured with national bands as well as appearing on The New York Times bestseller list.
+Historically, St. Xavier has produced several bishops.